Change the style of shapes

 Set a default style

-The global default style is used for all shapes.
-When you set a new default style, any new shape you place on the drawing canvas will use the new default style.
+When you set a new default style, any new shape you place on the drawing canvas from the shape libraries, the toolbar (in modern mode) and the double-click shape selection box will use the new default style.

 - Select the shape that has the style you want to use as the new default.